 Paramedics, communities, and police officers have been using Narcan, or Naloxone, for decades and it has saved thousands of lives.
 Of course, after saving a life, those individuals can then go on to get further treatment in order to free themselves from addiction and future overdoses.

 Paramedics: Paramedics have used this drug to reverse respiratory failure in those individuals who have overdosed on opiates such as pain pills or heroin.
 In 2014, paramedics saved 829 lives with Naloxone in Maine alone.

 Police Officers: In areas around the country, police officers are learning how to use the drug in order to save lives while on duty.

 Community-Based Organizations: In 1996, Naloxone became available to the public through a Chicago-based organization who wanted people to use the drug when they or their loved ones were at risk for opioid overdose.
 The success of this program prompted 28 states to follow their example.

 Drug Users: The Centers for Disease Control and Prevention (CDC) conducted a survey in which they found that 83% of the time Naloxone is given by other drug users.
 This makes sense since other users are more likely to be on the scene with those overdosing than emergency responders.

 Narcan May Not Be Able to Save Everyone

 One caution about Naloxone is that not all drugs respond to it.
-Sadly, there are more and more strains of opioids being developed, which give users a stronger and longer-lasting high.
+Sadly, drug manufacturers are developing more and more strains of opioids, which give users a stronger and longer-lasting high.
 For example, a new strain of fentanyl has been developed that is resistant to Narcan.
 In other words, if a person were overdosing on this particular strain, they would not respond to the life-saving dose of Naloxone.

 How to Avoid an Overdose